Gnosder/Gaming/hopesGambit.md

 ### Scouting Reports

 The consortium sometimes sends out scouting parties that can, if they return, give a basic idea as to what to expect.
+Due to the inherent danger of the area there is a 1 in 10 chance, per hex, that the scouts do not return.

 <div style='margin-top:140px'></div>